 SDP defines a standard protocol over an RDMA fabric to support stream sockets (SOCK_STREAM) networks.
 SDP utilizes various RDMA network features for highperformance zero-copy data transfers.
 SDP is a pure wire-protocol level specification and does not go into any socket API or implementation specifics.
-The purpose of the Sockets Direct Protocol is to provide an RDMA accelerated alternative to the TCP protocol on IP.
-The goal is to do this in a manner which is transparent to the application.
+The purpose of the Sockets Direct Protocol is to provide an RDMA accelerated alternative to the TCP IP protocol.
+The aim is to do this in a manner which is transparent to the application.